SEIS relief can only be applied for by qualifying individuals in a new business, carrying on a qualifying trade.

 Many small early-stage companies will be able to use the SEIS to raise funds.
 However, it’s important to make sure you meet the qualifying trades condition for SEIS.

-A qualifying trade is defined as HMRC as a trade which is conducted on a commercial basis with a view to the realisation of profit.
-Whilst most business activities qualify there are a number of important business types that are excluded.
+A qualifying trade is a trade, conducted on a commercial basis, with a view to the realisation of profit.
+Whilst most business activities qualify there are a number of important excluded business types.

-While the list below indicates trades which are excluded there are also other options worth considering, including separating between excluded and permitted SEIS trades.
-Rigorous structures need to be put in place and usually accompanied by an SEIS pre-assurance application with full disclosure.
+The list below indicates excluded trades.
+But there are other options worth considering, including separating between excluded and permitted SEIS trades.
+You need to put rigorous structures in place and ideally get an SEIS pre-assurance application with full disclosure.

 The list of trades that are excluded for the purposes of qualifying for SEIS include:

 - Dealing with land, commodities and financial instruments

 - Providing legal or accountancy services

 - Financial activities such as banking, insurance, debt-factoring or any other financial activities

 - Operating or managing hotels or nursing/care homes

 - Leasing or letting of assets on hire